Crime in Kensington

 Newly arrived in London, journalist Charles Venables has been invited by his friend Viola to stay – at least temporarily – at a residential hotel in Kensington.
 But there is something amiss at the genteel Garden Hotel.
 The prices are far too low.
 The residents are jittery and upset.
-On arrival, Charles overhears a threatening discussion between the proprietors Mr & Mrs Budge that suggests they are blackmailing some tenants.
+On arriving, Charles overhears a threatening discussion between the proprietors Mr & Mrs Budge that suggests they are blackmailing some tenants.
 Is it Egyptian medical student Eppiloki who believes Charles is working undercover?
-Elderly Miss Geranium who receives messages from the prophet Ezekial?
-The fanatical Reverend Septimus Blood or the cat-loving Miss Mumby?
+The elderly Miss Geranium who receives messages from the prophet Ezekial?
+Or the fanatical Reverend Septimus Blood or the cat-loving Miss Mumby?
 When the bedridden Mrs Budge disappears into thin air, it is clear that more than one inhabitant of the hotel has something to hide.
 A set of gruesome discoveries point to murder, and Charles must work with Detective Inspector Bray of Scotland Yard to prevent the killer from acting again.

 Crime in Kensington was originally published in 1933 by Christopher St John Sprigg.
 Although it was his first venture in detective fiction, Sprigg was already an experienced writer of short stories, and Crime in Kensington combines an intricate plot with an appealing sense of humour and ironic tone.
 ‘Viola had two passions in her life, her art and her bridge.
 Charles had hoped to be a third but he was beginning to abandon hope.
 He felt that while he might make her a satisfactory partner in life, he would certainly let her down at bridge.’

 The Passing Tramp Blog on Christopher St John Sprigg

 II Puzzle – Find the Body

 IV Scotland Yard is Interested